Biden cancer nonprofit suspends operations indefinitely

 “Today, we are suspending activities given our unique circumstances.
 We remain personally committed to the cause, but at this time will have to pause efforts,” said Greg Simon, the nonprofit’s executive director.

-Simon, who had a similar executive role in the Cancer Moonshot government anti-cancer effort, did not elaborate on the reasons the foundation was shutting down its operations.
-But a nonprofit staffer who spoke on the condition of anonymity to discuss internal decision-making said that the foundation had struggled to operate at the same pace after the Bidens’ departures.
+Simon, who had a similar executive role in the Cancer Moonshot government anti-cancer effort, said that the nonprofit could not replicate the Bidens’ “convening power and ability to get issues to the top of the list” of health-care world interest.

+“We tried to power through but it became increasingly difficult to get the traction we needed to complete our mission,” he said.

-The Biden Cancer Initiative has taken in several million dollars in direct funding for its operations, but the bulk of the money supporting the partnerships it promotes comes in the form of indirect pledges.
-That money does not go directly to the nonprofit but instead is managed by the participating companies and organizations to fund their research and work.
+The Biden Cancer Initiative has taken in several million dollars in direct funding for its operations, but the bulk of the money supporting the partnerships it promotes came in the form of indirect pledges.
+That money did not go directly to the nonprofit but instead has been managed by the participating companies and organizations to fund their research and work.
 Biden’s group has used its platform and Biden’s appearances to promote the partnerships.

 Last September, at the nonprofit’s first summit convened in Washington, Biden trumpeted 57 commitments by pharmaceutical firms, other health care companies and organizations.
 Most were newly pledged by the organizations, though at least a dozen were carry-overs from Biden’s government-run Cancer Moonshot work.

-But in the 10 months since, the nonprofit has announced only a handful of new commitments, a sign that without the Bidens’ involvement the foundation was unable to operate on its own.
+But the nonprofit has announced only a handful of new commitments, one sign that without the Bidens’ involvement the foundation was unable to operate at the same level on its own.

+Simon also acknowledged that several of the program’s partnerships were “not successful,” though he did not specify which ones had not worked out.

-As Biden immersed himself in the presidential campaign, the nonprofit also became a potential target for political attacks because of its close work with corporations and political allies whose interests posed potential ethics concerns if he returned to the White House.
+As Biden immersed himself in the presidential campaign, the nonprofit also became vulnerable to political attacks because of its close work with corporations and political allies whose interests posed potential ethics concerns if he returned to the White House.

 An Associated Press examination of the nonprofit’s partnership program and Biden’s speeches on behalf its activities found last month that in some cases health care world entities and allies touted by the former vice president were already lobbying for interests before the federal government.

 In January 2018, Biden spoke at a San Francisco conference sponsored by a health tech firm whose chief medical officer is Biden’s son-in-law, who was also on the Biden cancer nonprofit’s board.
 During that speech, Biden also hailed a medical device entrepreneur who has helped raise funds for Biden’s campaign.
 Both firms lobby with the federal government.

 Similarly, the Biden nonprofit promotes commitments from at least a dozen major drug firms that lobby with the government.

+The nonprofit’s collaborations with pharmaceutical firms could also have complicated Biden’s new health-care policy outlined today.
+Biden promised to “stand up to the abuse of power by prescription drug corporations if elected.”

+Last month, in a response to the AP report, Biden’s campaign said he commits to “the highest standards of ethical culture.”
+But deputy campaign manager Kate Bedingfield also said that Biden believes that success in curing cancer “will only be achieved by calling on the resources and creativity of a robust private-public partnership: government, health care nonprofits, innovative medical startups, hospitals, pharmaceutical companies and patient advocacy groups.”

-As a response to the AP report, Biden’s campaign said that if he won the presidency he would issue an executive order and staff guidance on the hiring of lobbyists and other ethics concerns.
+Biden’s campaign said that if he won the presidency he would issue an executive order and staff guidance on the hiring of lobbyists and other ethics concerns.
 The campaign did not provide details on that planning.

 Biden’s campaign also said his nonprofit’s operations would not be incorporated into a Biden administration cancer-fighting effort.
 That could have meant that the nonprofit would have continued working with health care industry organizations with Biden in the White House.

-Biden commits to “the highest standards of ethical culture,” deputy campaign manager Kate Bedingfield said last month.

-She added that Biden believes that success in curing cancer “will only be achieved by calling on the resources and creativity of a robust private-public partnership: government, health care nonprofits, innovative medical startups, hospitals, pharmaceutical companies and patient advocacy groups.”
+Simon said that under federal nonprofit rules, the organization will maintain three board members during its hiatus and would not have to re-incorporate if the Bidens decided to revive the organization.
+Simon said that while most of the nonprofit’s partnerships were “self-sustaining” and could continue independently, he expected that other cancer foundations would “pick up the slack” in tracking and collaborating with those efforts.

-The Bidens’ cancer foundation was the second nonprofit tied to a major Democratic presidential candidate that has halted operations this year.
-In March, the Sanders Institute , an issue-oriented foundation founded by the wife and son of Vermont Sen. Bernie Sanders, said it would end activities amid criticism that the nonprofit had blurred lines between family, fundraising and campaigning.
+The Bidens’ cancer foundation was the latest nonprofit tied to major Democratic presidential candidates that have halted operations this year.

+The Bidens shut down a family foundation in April and in March, the Sanders Institute , an issue-oriented foundation founded by the wife and son of Vermont Sen. Bernie Sanders, said it would end activities amid criticism that the nonprofit had blurred lines between family, fundraising and campaigning.
-The Vermont-based institute said it would stop accepting donations and suspend all operations by the end of May “so there could not even be an appearance of impropriety,” Jane Sanders said.